Run dynamic application security testing (DAST) on Polaris

 About active attacks

-fAST Dynamic includes functionality to perform active attacks on web application and API targets.
+fAST Dynamic includes functionality to perform active attacks on your pre-production web applications and APIs.

 If you select the Perform Active Attacks checkbox when creating a DAST project, fAST Dynamic will simulate real-world attacks by sending various inputs and then observing the application's or API's behavior.